Kariuki11/source-control-system-V1---VCS-/README.md

 # Griit - A Basic Version Control System

-Griit is a simple, custom version control system written in Node.js.
+Griit is a simple, custom version control system.
 It replicates some basic functionalities of Git, such as initializing a repository, staging files, and committing changes.
 This project is still under development, and the current implementation focuses on foundational features.

 ---